 The results were telling:

 - Incogni: Great for the 'low-hanging fruit.'
 It cleared about 70% of the brokers I was tracking.
 It’s fast and the price is right if you’re on a budget.
+It’s significantly better than doing nothing or trying to do it all manually.

 The Final Privacy Stack